johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 Both fasta alignment files and newick trees can be transported and vissualised on your personal computer using some external tools.
 For fasta files I like to use [Jalview](https://www.jalview.org/) and for newick trees [Figtree](http://tree.bio.ed.ac.uk/software/figtree/).
 Any viewing tool will do however and there are indeed multiple to choose from!

 Most importantly, there is also a single folder named 'CONCATINATED'.
 This folder contains the results of the concatenation of all the available proteins and the trees generated using that concatenation.
-All files starting with the name ~CONCATINATED_aln_e.phy~ are a result of the maximum likelihood analysis and all files starting with ~CONCATINATED_o.nex~ are a result of the Bayesian analysis.
+All files starting with the name 'CONCATINATED_aln_e.phy' are a result of the maximum likelihood analysis and all files starting with 'CONCATINATED_o.nex' are a result of the Bayesian analysis.
 Again **the most important files** in the folder are:

 a) CONCATINATED_o.fa , which contains the final alignment of you data for all the concatenated proteins.